 The Center comprises an outstanding opportunity for undergraduate and graduate students in Psychology and Special Education to receive close supervision while they broaden their experience and improve their skills with school age children with academic and behavioral needs.

-Its on-campus facility provides supervisors and CSUS students with the capacity to videotape sessions and participate in "live" supervision (through remote TV cameras) helps ensure a very high quality training experiences.
+Its on-campus facility provides supervisors and Stan State students with the capacity to videotape sessions and participate in "live" supervision (through remote TV cameras) helps ensure a very high quality training experiences.

 Students course credit which is applied towards a B.A. degree in Psychology or Liberal Arts with a Concentration in Exceptional Children and Youth.
 Post-baccalaureate and graduate students receive credit towards a M.S. in Behavior Analysis or a Special Education Teaching Credential.